Federal Appeals Court Rejects J&J Texas Two-Step Maneuver In Huge Victory For Plaintiffs Harmed By J&J Baby Powder

 The Bailey Glasser JNJ/LTL trial team included Brian Glasser, and partners Cary Joshi, Kevin Barrett, The Hon.
-Tom Bennett (Ret.), David Selby, D. Todd Mathews, Maggie Burrus, John Turner, Robert Bell, and Katherine Charonko, as well as associates Elliott McGraw and Nicole Ballante.
+Tom Bennett (Ret.), David Selby, D. Todd Mathews, John Turner, Robert Bell, and Katherine Charonko, as well as associate Elliott McGraw.

 ABOUT BAILEY & GLASSER, LLP

 Bailey & Glasser, LLP was founded in 1999 by Ben Bailey and Brian Glasser in Charleston, West Virginia.
 Now a national firm with over 90 lawyers across the country, Bailey Glasser handles our clients’ most challenging and consequential legal issues, in litigation and in corporate matters.